LoginRadius/engineering-portal/content/guest-post/jwt-authentication-best-practices-and-when-to-use/index.md

 ### Data Exchanges

-JWT is also a great way to secure information transmission between parties -- two servers, for example -- and because you can verify the validity of the token (signature, structure, or the standards claimed in the JWT).
+JWT is also a great way to secure information transmission between parties — two servers, for example — and because you can verify the validity of the token (signature, structure, or the standards claimed in the JWT).

 ## When Not to Use JWT Authentication?

-### Revocable tokens
+### Revocable Tokens

 JWT doesn’t require any lookup of the database, so revoking them before the expiration is quite difficult.